kingakwa/e-store-app/README.md

 **Push and Deploy**

--Make a small change to your index.html file (e.g., change some text).
+- Make a small change to your index.html file (e.g., change some text).

--Commit and push your changes to GitHub:
+- Commit and push your changes to GitHub:

 ```
 git add .